tytydraco/yessleep/out/The_Dog_Dies_at_the_End.md

 "What are you talking about?"
 I asked, mind unable to fully process what he was telling me.

-Your dog, dude, was lain out on the road when I took out my trash.
+"Your dog, dude, was lain out on the road when I took out my trash.
 Fuckin' awful scene.
 You gotta be more careful with doors, little suckers will bolt the second they get the chance.
 Shame too.
 He seemed like such a good boy."
 He wished me a better day before going back to his place.
 I ran outside to see for myself, but was only met with a dried puddle of blood.
 Any body, if there really had been one, was nowhere to be seen.

 It's been a few weeks now.
 I swear I've heard barking in the middle of the night, but I don't know where it's coming from.
 It finally got too much and I decided to break my lease and crash at a friend's place until I could get enough money to get a better apartment somewhere way far from here.
 My neighbor caught me in the hall as I was moving my stuff to my buddy's car.
 He had a dog in his arms, like a Pomeranian or something.
 We made some small talk.
 He told me he found the dog behind the apartment building.
 Felt bad for the mutt and brought him inside.